foxe2/CAPP-Reporter/README.md

 qmake ../GUI/CAPP_Reporter.pro && make
 ```

 Finally relocate the 'Database' to the location of the created __binary__.
-With that, you should have a functional CAPP_Reporter application!
+With that, you should have a functional CAPP-Reporter application!

 ##Usage
 This application takes no arguments.
 Just open it like you would any application.